 So how can you identify which teams to keep and which are obsolete?

-To find inactive Microsoft teams (and Microsoft 365 groups), you have three main options:
+To find inactive Microsoft teams (and Microsoft 365 groups), you have four main options:

 1. Run a Microsoft Teams usage report

-The Teams usage report is Microsoft’s out-of-the-box solution for tracking how your users are actually using Microsoft Teams.
-Quickly see how many users are using the app to collaborate and communicate.
+The Teams usage report is Microsoft’s out-of-the-box solution for tracking usage activity in Microsoft Teams.
+It allows you to quickly see how many users are using the app to collaborate and communicate.

-Accessed through the Microsoft Teams admin center, the Teams usage report gives an overview of usage activity, including:
+Accessed through the Microsoft Teams admin center, the Teams usage report gives an overview of usage activity and information, including:

 - The number of active users, channels, guests, and messages in each team